 The 8BitDo Pro 2, one of the best wireless Nintendo Switch controllers you can pick up, is an even better buy today now that it’s reached an all-time low price.
 Regularly $49.99, Amazon is currently selling the gray model for $42.50.
 If you’re not already familiar, the 8BitDo Pro 2 is similar to the more expensive Nintendo Switch Pro Controller and comes with hand grips, customizable back buttons, and Bluetooth support so you can connect it to your PC, Mac, or mobile device.
 While it lacks the Nintendo Switch Pro Controller’s HD rumble and Amiibo support (and its left analog stick and d-pad swap places), it also is rechargeable via USB-C. Read our review.

-The 8BitDo Pro 2 offers many of the same features as the Nintendo Pro Controller but at a lower price point.
-It features extra triggers, hand grips, remappable buttons, and back paddles, and can pair with Windows, macOS, and mobile devices via Bluetooth.
+The 8BitDo Pro 2 offers many of the same features as the Nintendo Switch Pro Controller but at a lower price point and with a DualShock-style layout.
+It features extra triggers, hand grips, remappable buttons, and back paddles and can pair with Windows, macOS, Steam Deck, and mobile devices via Bluetooth.

 Apple’s last-gen iPad Air is more affordable than ever now that Apple’s fifth-gen iPad Air is officially available.
 Typically $599.99, Amazon is currently selling the 64GB Wi-Fi model for $469.99 in space gray and green, a new all-time low you’ll see at checkout.
 Although it launched in 2020, the fourth-gen iPad Air’s A14 Bionic chip is still fast, and the tablet boasts an excellent screen.
 However, while they do share a similar, iPad Pro-like design, the last-gen model is not as powerful as the newer iPad Air — which comes equipped with Apple’s M1 processor — nor does it offer 5G support.
 Having said that, it’s still a good buy if you want something with a few more bells and whistles than the entry-level iPad but don’t want to spend $599 for the new iPad Air.
 Read our review.